Mathematics Describing the Real World: Precalculus and Trigonometry

 Overall, Mathematics Describing the Real World: Precalculus and Trigonometry is an outstanding show that provides an in-depth and engaging exploration of mathematics.
 It combines powerful real-world examples, high production values, and a clear and concise presentation style to provide viewers with a comprehensive understanding of precalculus and trigonometry.
 Anyone who wants a better understanding of mathematics or who needs a refresher course before taking higher mathematics courses should watch this show.
 It's an excellent resource that will help you gain an appreciation for the power and beauty of mathematics.
 Highly recommended.

-Mathematics Describing the Real World: Precalculus and Trigonometry is a series that is currently running and has 1 seasons (36 episodes).
-The series first aired on June 17, 2011.
+Mathematics Describing the Real World: Precalculus and Trigonometry is a series that ran for 1 seasons (36 episodes) between June 17, 2011 and on The Great Courses Signature Collection

 Filter by Source